f4exb/sdrangel/sdrgui/readme.md

     - _Exit_ (shortcut Ctl-Q): Exit the program
   - View:
     - _Fullscreen_ (Shortcut F11): Toggle full screen mode
-  - Devices:
+  - Device sets:
-    - _Add source device_: adds a new source (receiver) device slot to the device stack (last position)
+    - _Add source device set_: adds a new source (receiver) type device set to the device set stack (last position)
-    - _Add sink device_: adds a new sink (transmitter) device slot to the device stack (last position)
+    - _Add sink device set_: adds a new sink (transmitter) type device set to the device set stack (last position)
-    - _Remove last device_: removes the last device slot from thte device stack
+    - _Remove last device set_: removes the last device set from the device set stack
   - Window: presents the list of dockable windows.
 Check to make it visible.
 Uncheck to hide.
 These windows are:
     - _Sampling devices control_: control of which sampling devices is used and add channels
     - _Sampling devices_: the sampling devices UIs
     - _Spectrum display_: the main spectrum displays (output from the sampling devices)
     - _Presets_: the saved presets
+    - _Commands_: the defined commands
     - _Channels_: the channels active for each device
   - Preferences:
     - _Audio_: opens a dialog to choose the audio output device (see 1.1 below for details)